Out of Bag Estimation Error:

 Ada boost works on improving those areas or the features where the base learner fails.
 The base learner in machine learning is said to weak learners.
-When boosting technique is applied these weak learner combine to form a strong learner.
+When a boosting technique is applied, these weak learners combine to form a strong learner.
 Any of the machine learning algorithms that take weights as a parameter on a training data can be used for a base learner.

 You can see that we have allowed equivalent loads to every datum point and connected a choice stump to group them as + (plus) or – (minus).
 The choice stump (D1) has created a vertical line at the left side to characterize the information focuses.
 We see that this vertical line has mistakenly anticipated three + (plus) as – (minus).
 In such a case, we'll allot higher loads to these three + (plus) and apply another choice stump.

-Previously miss-classification is given high weights, and that is classified correct, their weights are decreased.
-Now again the line is drawn to separate the two classes.
+Previously miss-classification is given high weights, and that is classified correctly, their weights are decreased.
+Now again, the line is drawn to separate the two classes.

 Now we combine all three stages, and we will get a strong learner derived from a weak learner.